 The name “Free Methodist” was chosen for a number of reasons.
 First, the new church stood firmly against slavery.
 A second issue was the matter of churches charging rental fees as a method of raising funds for the church.
-In practice this meant that the “good seats” in a church were for those who could afford the better seats while the poor and visitors were relegated to the edges of the sanctuary.
+In practice, this meant that the “good seats” in a church were for those who could afford the better seats while the poor and visitors were relegated to the edges of the sanctuary.
 Free Methodists opposed the use of rental of pews both for its favoritism to the wealthy and the lack of offerings to support the ministry.
-Two other issues that sparked the name “Free Methodist” was a desire for the business matters of the church to be done in an open and transparent fashion and the desire to have “free worship” as opposed to services that were lifeless and dead in formality.
+Two other issues that sparked the name “Free Methodist” were a desire for the business matters of the church to be done in an open and transparent fashion and the desire to have “free worship” as opposed to services that were lifeless and dead in formality.

 One of the men expelled by the Genesee Conference resided in North Chili and attended the North Chili Methodist Episcopal Church.
-Claudius Brainard lived in the small farming community located at the edge of Monroe County that served as a stage stop on the Buffalo Road.
+Claudius Brainard lived in the small farming community located at the edge of Monroe County that served as a stage stop on Buffalo Road.
 From 1858 to the fall of 1860, a “band” met at Claudius Brainard’s home under the leadership of Levi Wood.
 In the fall of 1860, this group decided to align with the fledgling Free Methodist Church.
 On January 15, 1861, the First Society of the Free Methodist Church of North Chili (which is still the full legal name of Pearce Memorial Church) was organized with twelve members.
 Shortly after, the first church building was erected on the north side of Buffalo Road just east of the North Chili Cemetery.
 The first pastor to this new congregation was Daniel Sinclair who also served as pastor of the Rochester Free Methodist Church.

 The congregation built a new building in 1886 on the corner of Buffalo Road and Orchard Street.
 That building was enlarged in 1918 and moved and enlarged again in 1937.
 Sadly, in 1945, the renovated church burned to the ground and the congregation worshipped on the campus of Roberts Wesleyan College until construction for a new building could be completed in 1951.
-The 1951 building sanctuary is now known as Parmerter Hall in honor of Rev Wesley Parmerter who led the congregation and spurred the building project.
+The 1951 building sanctuary is now known as Parmerter Chapel, in honor of Rev. Wesley Parmerter who led the congregation and spurred the building project.

 Pearce Memorial Church exists to make fully devoted followers of Christ and to serve our world.
-Our heritage and history as well as our faith inspire us to follow Christ and welcome all persons to our congregation.
+Our heritage and history, as well as our faith, inspire us to follow Christ and welcome all persons to our congregation.